postmanlabs/postman-app-support/README.md

 If you downloaded the Postman zip file here is what you need to do to install it as a developer extension:

-1. Go to Tools > Extensions inside Chrome by clicking on the wrench icon on top right.
+1. Go to More Tools > Extensions inside Chrome by clicking on the wrench icon on top right.
 2. Select "Load unpacked extension"
 3. Select the "chrome" folder with manifest.json in it's root
 4. Postman will be installed as a developer extension.
 The installation from the Chrome Web Store will remain independent with all your data.